Structure and responsibilities

 In particular, influencing suppliers one or more links away is a challenge.
 However, our Corporate Code of Conduct and Supplier Code of Conduct establish requirements for suppliers and partners in business ethics, human rights and employee welfare.
 We ensure that our stance in this area is clear to all suppliers and we aim to maximise opportunities to influence them.

 Palsgaard has supported Sedex (the Supplier Ethical Data Exchange) since 2008.
 As a member, we answer in-depth questionnaires about all our production sites, the results of which can be made available to customers that are also members of Sedex.
 We have also conducted the four-pillar SMETA Sedex audit at our facilities based in Denmark, The Netherlands and Malaysia.

-The 2017 CSR report further details our commitments.
+Our CSR report further details our commitments.